shallFun4Learning/PGPointNovo/README.md

   ### Advanced Use Tutorials
   #### About PointNovo
   Most of the configuration is stored in *config.py* and can be freely altered by the user as appropriate.
-In general, it is necessary to modify *vocab_reverse* according to the different modifications.In addition, you may also need to specify the knapsack file (refer to **Quick start**).
+In general, it is necessary to modify *vocab_reverse* according to the different modifications.
+In addition, you may also need to specify the knapsack file (refer to **Quick start**).

   In PointNovo, the dataset file path needs to be specified manually,such as:
   > input_spectrum_file_train = "PXD008844/spectrums.mgf"